sirrodgepodge/simple-file-input/README.md

 # simple-file-input
-working with S3 sucks!
+working with the file API and S3 sucks!
 Let this nifty little library handle it for you with a React component and server side helper function :)

 [![NPM][nodei-image]][nodei-url]